About us Mō mātou

 Registered nurse workforce availability in aged residential care

-The revised form continues to be an essential tool for aged residential care providers to notify HealthCERT of any instances where a lack of sufficient RNs poses a health and safety risk to residents, or when contractual requirements concerning RN oversight are not met.
+The revised form remains a key tool for aged residential care providers to notify HealthCERT when RN shortages pose a health and safety risk or breach contractual RN oversight requirements.

-Aged residential care providers shall use the updated form:
+Aged residential care providers are to use the updated form:

 Please submit this form as a Word document (avoid converting to a pdf document, or handwritten forms).